 - The taking, recording, or transmitting of photographs, videos, or other visual images by cell phone or any other device is prohibited in the court facility at all times, unless the court expressly grants permission in a specific instance.

 - An electronic device may not be used in a manner that interferes with court proceedings or the work of court personnel or that violates any court order.

-- The court may decide to limit or prohibit the possession of electronic devices in designated areas, including courtrooms.
+- The court may decide to limit or prohibit the possession or use of electronic devices in designated areas, including courtrooms.
 In that event, the court will designate the restricted area and provide for the collection of devices from persons entering that area and the return of the devices to those persons when they leave the area.